Ovulation Calculator

 Q: What if my cycles are irregular?

-A: Irregular cycles can make ovulation prediction more challenging.
+A: Irregular cycles affect 14-25% of women and can make ovulation prediction more challenging.
 Focus on tracking physical signs, use ovulation predictor kits, and consider consulting a healthcare provider for personalized guidance.

 Q: How long does ovulation last?

 A: Ovulation itself is a brief event where the egg is released.
-The egg can survive for 12-24 hours, while the fertile window includes 5 days before ovulation plus ovulation day due to sperm survival.
+The egg can survive for 12-24 hours, while the fertile window includes 5 days before ovulation plus ovulation day due to sperm survival (up to 5 days).

 Q: When should I take a pregnancy test?

 A: Wait at least 14 days after ovulation for the most accurate results.
 Testing too early may give false negatives.
-For best results, test with first morning urine.
+For best results, test with first morning urine when hCG levels are highest.

 Important Health Disclaimers